Pasiolud/ExpenseTracker/README.md

 Docker,
 JWT used for verification

-Now that i look at this the so called SECRET_KEY should be in .env xd
+And yea I know that the so called SECRET_KEY should be in .env